 Comment

 In the Private Securities Litigation Reform Act of 1995 (“PSLRA”), 109 Stat.
 737, Congress added “[e]xacting pleading requirements,” among other things, as a “check against abusive litigation.”
 Tellabs, Inc. v.
 Makor Issues & Rts., Ltd., 551 U.S. 308, 313 (2007).
 For pleading purposes, a plaintiff must “state with particularity facts giving rise to a strong inference that the defendant acted with the required state of mind.”
 Id. at 314 (quoting 15 U.S.C. § 78u–4(b)(2)).
 In Webb v.
 SolarCity Corp., 884 F.3d 844, 851 (9th Cir.
 2018), the Ninth Circuit explained that the scienter standard requires facts demonstrating an intent to deceive, manipulate or defraud, or “deliberate recklessness.”
-The court defined “deliberate recklessness” as “an extreme departure from the standard of ordinary care.”
-Id.; see also Glazer Cap.
-Mgmt., L.P. v.
+The court defined “deliberate recklessness” as “an extreme departure from the standards of ordinary care, which presents a danger of misleading buyers or sellers that is either known to the defendant or is so obvious that the actor must have been aware of it.”
+Id. (brackets, emphasis, and citation omitted); see also Glazer Cap.
+Mgmt. v.
 Forescout Techs., Inc., 63 F.4th 747,765 (9th Cir.
-2023) (stating that deliberate recklessness “is a higher standard than mere recklessness and requires more than a motive to commit fraud,” and “only satisfies scienter under § 10(b) to the extent that it reflects some degree of intentional or conscious misconduct” (quotation omitted)).
+2023) (stating that deliberate recklessness “is a higher standard than mere recklessness and requires more than a motive to commit fraud,” and “only satisfies scienter under § 10(b) to the extent that it reflects some degree of intentional or conscious misconduct” (citation omitted)).
 See also Espy v.
 J2 Global, Inc., 99 F. 4th 527, 536-37 (9th Cir.
 2024) (declining to hold that the complaint alleged facts giving rise to a strong inference of scienter where the “majority of [two witnesses’] statements fail to establish reliability or personal knowledge, or simply amount to criticisms of [the defendant’s] management practices and compensation structures,” and which, “even if . . . reliable,” were “simply negative opinions of [the defendant] . . . not statements which are themselves indicative of scienter”) (internal citations omitted)).